 Some degree programmes may have additional entry requirements, and students need to consult the relevant Programme Leaders for details.
-For example, to progress to Biomedical Science, you need to achieve a minimum of 50% average on all modules.

-Students who wish to progress to the other subject areas in our School (Applied Sports and Exercise Science, Health Studies, Professional Health Science-PHS) may be considered on an individual basis upon consultation with the respective Programme Leader.
-If you wish to progress to our degree programmes in PHS, you also have to apply through UCAS (Podiatry) or through the University Admissions Office (Physiotherapy) and follow due process.
-There is no direct entry from Extended Degree Programmes.
+If you wish to progress to our degree programmes in PHS, you have to apply through UCAS (for Podiatry) or through the University Admissions Office (for Physiotherapy) and follow due process.
+There is no direct entry from Extended Degree Programme.
 You need to consult the relevant Programme Leaders or Admission Officers for details on admission requirements.